Bear-03/MCSpammer/README.md

 # McSpammer
 Utility to spam a server with predefined messages without opening the game.

-*Note: feel free to open issues and pull requests, but the project will unlikely recieve any updates from myself*
+*Note: feel free to open issues and pull requests, but the project will unlikely recieve any updates from me*

 ## Usage
 You must have node.js installed